As told by YakGear President Bill Bragman

 In New Zealand, trolling is the way to go kayak fishing!
 Trolling with my rod holder turned around allowed me to easily see when I was getting action on my line.
 While shortening my reaction time to grabbing my rod is great, the real benefit comes from the how easy the rod is to retrieve.
 With one quick swoop of my rod, I was fighting the fish quicker than ever before because I eliminated the “scoot” to the front facing rod holder or the “turn and grab” to the rear-mounted rod holder.

 Think about the importance of a quick rod retrieval to sight casters!
 How much could simply turning the rod holder around help stalking a redfish in the flats?
 You’re quicker, more comfortable and thus quieter.

 Landing a Fish

-As easy as it was to retrieve, mounting the rod back into the rod holder is equally easy.
-You don’t have to go much further than a search for kayak fishing on YouTube to see that when folks get a fish close to the kayak, they lay their rod across their lap.
+As easy as it was to retrieve, mounting the rod back into the rod holder was equally easy.
+You don’t have to go much further than a search for kayak fishing on YouTube to see that, when folks get a fish close to the kayak, they lay their rod across their lap.

 Wouldn’t this rod be safer in the rod holder?
 Wouldn’t the process of landing a fish be much easier with two hands on the fish and none on the rod?